Chemical warfare: United States

-In the 1980s, Congress, at the urging of the Reagan administration, Congress provided funding for the manufacture of binary chemical weapons (sarin artillery shells) from 1987 until 1990, but this was halted after the U.S. and the Soviet Union entered into a bilateral agreement in June 1990.
+In the 1980s, Congress, at the urging of the Reagan administration, provided funding for the manufacture of binary chemical weapons (sarin artillery shells) from 1987 until 1990, but this was halted after the U.S. and the Soviet Union entered into a bilateral agreement in June 1990.
 In the 1990 agreement, the U.S. and Soviet Union agreed to begin destroying their chemical weapons stockpiles before 1993 and to reduce them to no more than 5,000 agent tons each by the end of 2002.
 The agreement also provided for exchanges of data and inspections of sites to verify destruction.
 Following the collapse of the Soviet Union, the U.S.'s Nunn–Lugar Cooperative Threat Reduction program helped eliminate some of the chemical, biological and nuclear stockpiles of the former Soviet Union.

 The United Nations Conference on Disarmament in Geneva in 1980 led to the development of the Chemical Weapons Convention (CWC), a multilateral treaty that prohibited the development, production, stockpiling, and use of chemical weapons, and required the elimination of existing stockpiles.
 The treaty expressly prohibited state parties from making reservations (unilateral caveats).
 During the Reagan administration and the George H. W. Bush administration, the U.S. participated in the negotiations toward the CWC.
 The CWC was concluded on September 3, 1992, and opened for signature on January 13, 1993.
 The U.S. became one of 87 original state parties to the CWC.
 President Bill Clinton submitted it to the U.S. Senate for ratification on November 23, 1993.
 Ratification was blocked in the Senate for years, largely as a result of opposition from Senator Jesse Helms, the chairman of the Senate Foreign Relations Committee.
 On April 24, 1997, the Senate gave its consent to ratification of the CWC by a 74–26 vote (satisfying the required two-thirds majority).
 The U.S. deposited its instrument of ratification at the United Nations on April 25, 1997, a few days before the CWC entered into force.
 The U.S. ratification allowed the U.S. to participate in the Organisation for the Prohibition of Chemical Weapons, the organization based in The Hague that oversees implementation of the CWC.